-I’ve talked in-depth about what User Stories are and why they are one of the greatest tools you have to bridge the communication gap between yourself (as an SEO professional) and your engineering team.
+I’ve talked in-depth about user stories and why they are one of the greatest tools to bridge the communication gap between yourself (as an SEO professional) and your engineering team.

-As a quick recap, a user story is a tool used in Agile methodologies such as Scrum and Kanban, which allows product owners to describe, in a brief and informal way, a feature or functionality from an end-user point of view.
+As a quick recap, a user story is a tool used in Agile methodologies such as Scrum and Kanban, which allows product owners to describe a feature or functionality from an end-user point of view in a brief and informal way.